Enver Hoxha: World War II

-On 8 November 1941, the Communist Party of Albania (later renamed the Party of Labour of Albania in 1948) was founded.
+On 8 November 1941, the Communist Party of Albania (later renamed the Party of Labour of Albania [PLA] in 1948) was founded.
 Hoxha was chosen from the "Korça group" as a Muslim representative by the two Yugoslav envoys as one of the seven members of the provisional Central Committee.
 The First Consultative Meeting of Activists of the Communist Party of Albania was held in Tirana from 8 to 11 April 1942, with Hoxha himself delivering the main report on 8 April 1942.

 In July 1942, Hoxha wrote "Call to the Albanian Peasantry", issued in the name of the Communist Party of Albania.
 The call sought to enlist support in Albania for the war against the fascists.
 The peasants were encouraged to hoard their grain and refuse to pay taxes or livestock levies brought by the government.
 After the September 1942 Conference at Pezë, the National Liberation Movement was founded with the purpose of uniting the anti-fascist Albanians, regardless of ideology or class.

 By March 1943, the first National Conference of the Communist Party elected Hoxha formally as First Secretary.
 During WWII, the Soviet Union's role in Albania was negligible.
 On 10 July 1943, the Albanian partisans were organised in regular units of companies, battalions and brigades and named the Albanian National Liberation Army.
 The organization received military support from the British intelligence service, SOE.

 Within Albania, repeated attempts were made during the war to remedy the communications difficulties which faced partisan groups.
 In August 1943, a secret meeting, the Mukje Conference, was held between the anti-communist Balli Kombëtar (National Front) and the Communist Party of Albania.
 To encourage the Balli Kombëtar to sign, the Greater Albania sections that included Kosovo (part of Yugoslavia) and Chamëria were made part of the Agreement.